โ“‚๏ธPolitical Geography

 Why This Matters

 You're being tested on your ability to classify boundaries by their origin and characteristics and explain how different boundary types create different political outcomes.
-Don't just memorize that the 49th parallel is geometric—know why geometric boundaries often cause problems when they ignore cultural realities on the ground.
-Every boundary type illustrates a principle about how humans organize space politically, and that's what earns you points on FRQs.
+Don't just memorize that the 49th parallel is geometric.
+Know why geometric boundaries often cause problems when they ignore cultural realities on the ground.

 Boundaries Based on Physical Features

 Some boundaries use the natural landscape as ready-made dividing lines.
-The logic is simple: rivers, mountains, and lakes are visible, permanent, and difficult to cross—making them intuitive separators between political units.
+Rivers, mountains, and lakes are visible, often difficult to cross, and seem like intuitive separators between political units.

 Natural Boundaries

-• Physical features like rivers, mountains, and lakes serve as demarcations because they're visible and create natural barriers to movement
+• Physical features like rivers, mountains, and lakes serve as demarcations because they create natural barriers to movement

-• Permanence is relative—rivers shift course, lakes shrink, and erosion reshapes landscapes, creating boundary disputes over time
+• Permanence is relative.
+Rivers shift course, lakes shrink, and erosion reshapes landscapes, which can create boundary disputes over time

-• The Rio Grande and Pyrenees Mountains exemplify how topography becomes political, though natural boundaries can still be contested when resources span both sides
+• The Rio Grande and Pyrenees Mountains exemplify how topography becomes political.
+That said, natural boundaries can still be contested when resources (like water or minerals) span both sides

 Maritime Boundaries